-Stealing credit for work (e.g., presenting a co-worker’s idea as their own)
+- Stealing credit for work (e.g., presenting a co-worker’s idea as their own)

-Creating false stories about co-workers (e.g., false accusations of harassment)
+- Creating false stories about co-workers (e.g., false accusations of harassment)

-Managers gaslighting employees
+- Managers gaslighting employees

-Group gaslighting (e.g., managers or co-workers ganging up on an employee)
+- Group gaslighting (e.g., managers or co-workers ganging up on an employee)

-Gaslighting at work by the boss
+Gaslighting at work by bosses

 "The CEO was clear about the direction and tasks he wanted done.
 I proceeded to create marketing plans and strategies as requested.
 Before every meeting, he would tell me what he wanted covered and tracked," recalls Taylor.
 "I would work 80 hours a week to pull information together, present it to him, have it approved for presentation and then get dressed down, yelled at, and humiliated in the meeting."